Health Sciences Essential Q&As

 Students who have completed all of the general education requirements prior to enrolling in a health sciences program will likely not be considered full-time students (based on credit hours) every semester once enrolled in a health sciences program.

 What kind of class schedule can I expect once I enroll in a health sciences program?

 Once students enroll in a health sciences program, they can generally expect to be in class, lab, and clinical practice four to five full days per week.
-This may include evening, night, and weekend clinical practice experiences.
+Students may be assigned days, evenings, nights, weekdays, or weekend clinical rotations depending on assignment.
 Due to the nature of the program, Polysomnography students complete most clinical practice experiences at night.

 Can I work while I’m enrolled in a health sciences program?